MaCaki/image_manager/README.md

 3) User clicks on a patient.
 They can issue a new grade for a new patient, or create a new grade for a patient they've already graded.

+### Deployment to AWS Elastic Beanstalk

+To initialize the eb local environment.
+Create the eb remote environment.
+Deploy and verify.
+Create the database.
+Configure S3 buckets.

+#### Deploying local changes when developing.

 ## Development Environment.